-Subject to any statutory provisions to the contrary, any matter will be decided by a simple majority of those members present and voting.
+Subject to any statutory provisions to the contrary, any matter will be decided by a simple majority of those Members present and voting.

-25.2 Lord Mayor/Chairperson's Casting Vote
+25.2 Lord Mayor/Chairperson's casting vote

-If there are equal numbers of votes for and against, the Lord Mayor/Chairperson will have a second vote i.e. casting vote if they decide to use it.
-If the casting vote is not used, the motion falls.
+If there are equal numbers of votes for and against, the Lord Mayor/Chairperson will have a second vote ie casting vote if they decide to use it.
+If the casting vote is not used the motion falls.

-25.3 Qualified Majority
+25.3 Qualified majority

-A qualified majority is defined in the Local Government Act (Northern Ireland) 2014, S40 (2) as "80% of the votes of the members present and voting on the decision".
-This section applies to all Standing Committees as well as full council.
+A qualified majority is defined in the Local Government Act (Northern Ireland) 2014, S40 (2) as "80% of the votes of the Members present and voting on the decision".
+This section applies to all standing committees as well as full Council.
 If the figure arrived at is not a whole number, the figure must be rounded up to the next highest whole number.

-A qualified majority shall be required in relation to a council's decision on:
+A qualified majority shall be required in relation to a Council's decision on-

-- a) the adoption of executive arrangements or prescribed arrangements as the council's form of governance (Section 19 of the 2014 Act); - b) the method, other than D'Hondt, to be adopted for filling positions of responsibility (Schedule 1 of the 2014 Act); - c) the method, other than quota of greatest number, to be adopted for appointing councillors to committees (Schedule 2 of the 2014 Act); - d) the exercise of the general power of competence in accordance with Section 79 of the 2014 Act; - e) a call-in made in accordance with Section 41(1)(b) of the 2014 Act; and - f) the suspension of Standing Orders.
-(Mandatory Standing Orders cannot be suspended).
+- a) the adoption of executive arrangements or prescribed arrangements as the Council's form of governance (section 19 of the 2014 Act); - b) the method, other than d'hondt, to be adopted for filling positions of responsibility (Schedule 1 of the 2014 Act); - c) the method, other than quota of greatest remainder, to be adopted for appointing Councillors to Committees, (Schedule 2 of the 2014 Act); - d) the exercise of the general power of competence in accordance with Section 79 of the 2014 Act; - e) a call-in made in accordance with Section 41(1)(b) of the 2014 Act; and - f) the suspension of standing orders.
+(Mandatory standing orders cannot be suspended)